catalinstroie/tcl-homeassistant/memory-bank/projectbrief.md

 - Logging should be as verbose as possible during development.

 ## Deliverables
-- A fully functional HACS integration package.
+- A fully functional HACS integration package (v1.1.12).
 - Documentation for installation and configuration.
 - A release pushed to the GitHub repository: https://github.com/catalinstroie/tcl-homeassistant